For more information contact Dr. Douglas Steinbrech in New York, NY.

 What size are 650cc implants?

 650cc is a volume, not a fixed cup size.
-On many patients it’s considered large and can land around a D cup or bigger—but results vary with chest width, tissue thickness, implant profile, and your band size.
+On many patients, it’s considered large and can land around a D cup or bigger—but results vary with chest width, tissue thickness, implant profile, and your band size.
 On petite or narrow frames, 650cc looks fuller and may create a bigger cup jump; on taller or broader frames, it reads more balanced.
 Because cc ≠ cup size one‑to‑one, we fit by measurements, base width, and try‑on sizers/3D imaging.
 If you want a full, noticeable change without going ultra‑bold, 650cc often hits that sweet spot.

 How big are 700cc implants?

 700cc is an extra‑large volume and creates a bold change on most bodies.
 Because cc measures volume (not a fixed cup size), your final cup depends on band size, base width, implant profile, and tissue coverage.
-On many frames, 700cc can mean a jump of three cup sizes or more; on taller or broader silhouettes it may look proportionate, while on petite, narrow chests it reads more dramatic.
+On many frames, 700cc can mean a jump of three cup sizes or more; on taller or broader silhouettes, it may look proportionate, while on petite, narrow chests looks more dramatic.
 Expect stronger projection, fuller upper pole, and deeper cleavage than 650cc.
 It’s also a bit heavier, so precise pocket support and consistent bra wear help keep position and comfort on point long‑term.

 How much do 650 cc implants weigh?